annotorious/annotorious-website/src/content/docs/api-reference/selection.md

 });
 ```

+### TypeScript

-__A note for TypeScript users:__ UserSelectAction is also available as an enum for type safety.
+A note for TypeScript users: UserSelectAction is also available as an enum for type safety.

 ```ts
 import { createImageAnnotator, UserSelectAction } from '@annotorious/annotorious';